kiet-v/kiet-v.github.io/content/posts/projects/project_nixie_clock_f.md

   // put your main code here, to run repeatedly: unsigned long now = millis();

-  // Check if the interval has passed if (now - last >= interval) {
+  // check if the interval has passed... if (now - last >= interval) {
     for (int index = 0; index < random(5,60); index++){
       random_update_sequence(false);